 - Protection, including general protection monitoring to identify people at risk and vulnerable households; Individual Protection Assistance (IPA) according to identified needs; Gender Based Violence (GBV) projects, and access to justice initiatives.

-- Camp Coordination and Camp Management (CCCM) in four refugee camps and numerous IDP sites, including the Malakal Protection of Civilians site.
+- Camp Coordination and Camp Management (CCCM) in four refugee camps, the Malakal PoC and in informal and spontaneous sites across the country

 - Provision of camp/community infrastructure, including community centres, health clinics, solar lighting and educational facilities.

 - Distribution of Non-Food Items (NFIs) such as plastic sheets, buckets, blankets, mats and cooking utensils.

 - Food security and livelihoods (FSL) projects, including provision of seeds, tools, agricultural training and other initiatives to increase food production and decrease food insecurity amongst vulnerable households; cash for work activities to provide income during the lean season; and life-skills and vocational training programmes to strengthen people’s capacities and income-generating opportunities.

 - Armed Violence Reduction (AVR) activities, including Conflict Management Education (CME), Community Safety projects and conflict analysis to help strengthen community capacities, social cohesion and reduce the risks of local level conflicts (implemented by DDG).